greenina/TWIX/TWIX.md

 ### List of HMW questions

 - 10 How Might We questions

+    How Might We~

-    - Enlighten users of product's adverse effects on the environment as well?
+    - Enlighten users of product's <u>adverse</u> effects on the environment as well?
-    - Help users consider from product's birth to death?
+    - Help users consider product's birth to death?
-    - make people intuitively recognize product's environmental contribution?
+    - Make people intuitively recognize product's environmental contribution?
     - Make people interact emotionally with the environment?
-    - Make users feel pride about their behavior?
+    - Make users feel pride about their behavior of purchasing eco-friendly product?
     - Help users perceive one's environmental contribution sensately?
-    - Lower the barrier for contributing to the environment?
+    - Lower the barrier of buying eco-friendly product?
     - Make users feel sense of belonging&fellowship in a social context in terms of eco-friendly consumption?
     - Use the competitive spirit of others as a material for motivation?
-    - Make connection between consumption and practical activities?
+    - Make connection between consumption and practical activities regarding environment contribution?

 ### Selected HMW questions & Reason

-1. Make people intuitively recognize product's environmental contribution?
+1. HMW make people intuitively recognize product's environmental contribution?
     - To prevent user's frustration of complicated explanation of the product & reduce effort of checking
-2. Interact emotionally with the environment?
+2. HMW interact emotionally with the environment?
     - An object with emotion as a metaphor for an abstract concept can motivate users to empathize with and therefore protect the environment.
-3. make users feel sense of belonging&fellowship in a social context in terms of eco-friendly consumption?
+3. HMW make users feel sense of belonging&fellowship in a social context in terms of eco-friendly consumption?
     - The probability of practicing a hard behavior will increase, when a person is in the context of a group, compared to his own will.

 ## Solution Ideas